Social Caption: Evaluating Social Understanding in Multimodal Models: Results and Discussion

-\paragraph{Alignment with Human Scores} To study the alignment of MLLM judge scores of \textit{HSA} and \textit{DSA} with human scores, we compare human-human (H-H) agreement (across pairs of annotators) to human-judge agreement with the three judge models using a binary F1 score (details in Appendix \ref{appendix:IAA}).
-Results from these agreement analyses across each \textit{HSA} and \textit{DSA} sub-dimension are presented in Table \ref{tab:binary_agreement}.
-We find strong H-H agreement, indicating that the \textsc{Social Caption} annotation process yields reliable annotations, despite the inherent subjectivity in assessing social understanding.
-We find that Gemini-2.5-Pro exhibits a weaker alignment with human scores, compared to InternVL3 models which exhibit higher alignment with humans across nearly all \textit{HSA} and \textit{DSA} sub-dimensions.
-These findings serve as a proof-of-concept for scaling automated MLLM judge evaluators for multimodal social understanding.
-Despite self-preference bias (seen in all MLLM judges in domains beyond social understanding) and a bias towards assigning higher absolute scores, the distinction between high-quality and low-quality \textit{HSA} and \textit{DSA} generations strongly aligns with human judgments. \textit{Our findings demonstrate the potential to use open-source models such as InternVL3 to serve as evaluators and reward models for MLLMs at scale.}
+\paragraph{MLLM Judge Alignment with Human Ratings} To study the alignment of MLLM judge scores of \textit{HSA} and \textit{DSA} with human scores, we compare human-human (H-H) agreement (across pairs of annotators) to human-judge agreement with the three judge models using a binary F1 score (details in Appendix \ref{appendix:IAA}).
+Analyses across \textit{HSA} and \textit{DSA} sub-dimensions are in Table \ref{tab:binary_agreement}.